Quitch/GW-AI-Overhaul/README.md

 - Option to give yourself more starting neutral systems
 - The AI uses tech card buffs
 - Guaranteed loadout to unlock every war
-- New loadouts
+- 11 new loadouts
 - Unlocks Galactic War's biggest planetary systems
 - Adds the classic Galactic War systems in addition to the TITANS systems
 - Adds a new faction
 - Fixes all the errors in the tech cards
-- Adds new tech cards
+- 109 new tech cards

 Be sure to check out my guide on [adding more maps to Galactic War](https://planetaryannihilation.com/guides/galactic-war-difficulty-and-adding-more-maps/) to enhance the experience further.